sebastianochiari/LUS-final-project/README.md

 **Rasa based dialog system within the book domain**.
 Final project for *Language Understanding Systems* course @ UNITN

 The detailed description of the whole dialog system can be found inside the `report` folder.

+Video demonstration of the chatbot can be found [here](https://drive.google.com/file/d/1STil5DJKEMYJ8v5sCcFc9dFwbi_CzI4X/view?usp=sharing).

 ## ⚙️ Requirements